abhishek5670/DICE/README.md

   3. Pygame -pip install pygame(paste in command line) If you want to change image of faces of dice image use .png file.
 In this file music file also.
+.exe file also present to run the programme directly.